In This Article:

 Adult-Use Cultivator License

-As the standard license for cannabis growers in New York's recreational market, this document allows holders to cultivate, clone, harvest, dry, cure, grade, and trim cannabis plants for subsequent sale to licensed processors, micro-businesses, cooperatives, or registered organizations.
+As the standard license for cannabis growers in New York's recreational market, this document allows you to cultivate, clone, harvest, dry, cure, grade, and trim cannabis plants for subsequent sale to licensed processors, micro-businesses, cooperatives, or registered organizations.

 This license can be granted for indoor, outdoor, and mixed-light cultivation, or for a combination of two or more methods.